 To be eligible for employment in the APS and the department, applicants must be Australian Citizens.

 This position requires a Baseline security clearance.
 The successful applicant will be required to obtain and maintain a clearance at this level.

-This role will be filled at APS Level 5 or 6 depending on the skills and experience of the successful candidate.
-A merit pool may be established to fill future ongoing APS Level 5 or 6 vacancies should they become available within 18 months from the date the vacancy was advertised in the Gazette.
+A merit pool may be established and used to fill future ongoing and non-ongoing vacancies for 18 months from the date the vacancy was advertised in the Gazette.